 Cornell College Mock Trial has had tremendous success since its founding in 2006.
-The team has qualified for the American Mock Trial Association (AMTA) National Championship Tournament in 2009, 2010, 2013-2015 and in 2016 placed 7th overall.
+The team is ranked in the top 7% of mock trial teams nationally and has qualified for the American Mock Trial Association (AMTA) National Championship Tournament in 2009, 2010, 2013-2016 and 2019.

 Mock trial is an intercollegiate activity that combines speech, theatre, and debate.
 Cornell's mock trial program gives students the chance to develop a better understanding of the courtroom process and the American legal system.
 The primary objectives of Cornell’s mock trial program are to enhance each student’s critical thinking, analysis of logic, and public speaking skills in a competitive and collegial environment.